prisma/prisma/README.md

 <img src="https://i.imgur.com/XkRkwdE.png" width="355px">

-If you want to use Lift with an existing database, you can [introspect](https://github.com/prisma/prisma2/blob/master/docs/introspection.md) your database schema using the [Prisma 2 CLI](https://github.com/prisma/prisma2/blob/master/docs/prisma-2-cli.md).
+If you want to use Prisma Migrate with an existing database, you can [introspect](https://github.com/prisma/prisma2/blob/master/docs/introspection.md) your database schema using the [Prisma 2 CLI](https://github.com/prisma/prisma2/blob/master/docs/prisma-2-cli.md).
 This generates a declarative [data model](https://github.com/prisma/prisma2/blob/master/docs/data-modeling.md#data-model-definition) which provides the foundation for future migrations.

 #### Option B: Start from scratch

 When starting from scratch, you can write your own [data model definition](https://github.com/prisma/prisma2/blob/master/docs/data-modeling.md#data-model-definition) inside your [Prisma schema file](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md).
-You can then use the Lift CLI commands to migrate your database (Lift maps your data model definition to the schema of the underlying database).
+You can then use the Prisma Migrate CLI commands to migrate your database (Prisma Migrate maps your data model definition to the schema of the underlying database).

 ### 3. Adjust the data model